- Campus Recreation & Wellness (CRW)

 Leadership and Volunteerism

-The Leadership and Volunteerism office provides a variety of opportunities to student that allow them to engage in developmental activities.
+The Leadership and Volunteerism office provides a variety of opportunities to students that allow them to engage in developmental activities.
 This office engages students in numerous service projects including Midnight on the Hill for St. Jude’s Hospital.
-Alternative Spring Breaks, Red Cross blood drives, Relay for Life activities and Student United Way.
+Alternative Spring Breaks, Red Cross blood drives, and Student United Way.

 Dynamic Leadership Institute (DLI)